ciscoheat/superforms-web/src/routes/whats-new-v2/+page.md

 ## New validateForm method

 Previously you could call `validate()` for retrieving a validation result for the whole form, but you must now use `validateForm()`.
-There are two options, `{ update?: true, schema?: ValidationAdapter<Partial<T>> }` which can be used to trigger a full client-side validation, and validate the schema only partially.
+There are two options, `{ update?: true, schema?: ValidationAdapter<Partial<T>> }` which can be used to trigger a full client-side validation, and validate the schema partially, which is useful for multi-step forms.

 ## empty: 'zero' option for intProxy and numberProxy

-For number fields, a UX problem has been that the default value for numbers, `0`, hides the placeholder text, and it's not always wanted to have a number there.
+For number fields, a UX problem has been that the default value for numbers, `0`, hides the placeholder text, and it's not always wanted to have a number there initially.
 But it's now possible to make this work, with two new options in `intProxy` and `numberProxy`:

 ```ts
 const schema = z.object({